Adedeji88/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty hello is used to change the owner of the file hello to the user betty chmod u+x hello is used to add executive permission to the owner of the file hello chmod u+x,g+x,o+r hello is used to give multiple permissions
+chown betty hello is used to change the owner of the file hello to the user betty chmod u+x hello is used to add executive permission to the owner of the file hello chmod u+x,g+x,o+r hello is used to give multiple permissions chmod ugo+x hello is used to give executive permission to everybody